prabjot09/multiversioning-dynamic-load-balancing/README.md

 1. If *p &ge; pt*, send request to light-weight version of service.
 2. If *(t + e<sub>f* *) &ge; pt*, send request to light-weight version of service.
 3. Otherwise, send request to heavy-weight version of service.
 Reasoning: If either we predict the request to exceed the performance target (response time upper bound) if sent to the heavy-weight version or that the current load on the heavy-weight version exceeds the performance target, then the current system load is too high to give the request full service.
-However, when neither of these conditions are violated, then the load on the system is considered low enought that we can safely provide full service for this request.
+However, when neither of these conditions are violated, then the load on the system is considered low enough that we can safely provide full service for this request.

 ___
 <a name="test"/>